Lane Thomas Player Props: Nationals vs. Mets

 Lane Thomas At The Plate

-- Thomas leads Washington with 118 hits and an OBP of .338, plus a team-best slugging percentage of .482.
+- Thomas has an OPS of .812, fueled by an OBP of .335 and a team-best slugging percentage of .477 this season.

-- Among the qualified hitters in MLB action, he ranks 15th in batting average, 56th in on-base percentage, and 34th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 16th, his on-base percentage ranks 62nd, and he is 36th in the league in slugging.

-- Thomas has had an RBI in 39 games this year (38.2%), including 12 multi-RBI outings (11.8%).
+- In 39 games this season (37.9%), Thomas has picked up an RBI, and in 12 of those games (11.7%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.